c0c0n3/teadal.proto/docs/whirlwind-tour.md

 should probably first read about [our security architecture][sec], at least the conceptual model section.

-We'll use HttbBin to simulate a data product.
+We'll use HttpBin to simulate a data product.
 There's a [policy][httpbin-rbac] that defines two roles:
 - *Product owner*.
 The owner may do any kind of HTTP request to URLs starting with `/httpbin/anything/`.